Four simple principles to help you get started with AI

 Business leaders have been hearing for a while that it’s time to deploy artificial intelligence across the entire organisation.
 I speak to leaders of all types of business every day who are trying to figure out “what does good look like?” for scaling AI in their organisations – and the urgency is growing along with the need to cut costs.

 You probably already know using AI across your organisation will lead to fundamental changes in your business.
-AI has the potential to change everything we do.
+AI analytics has the potential to change everything we do.
 In the future, when people look back they’ll compare it with other step changes like the introduction of the telephone, the personal computer and the internet.

 Here’s the rub though.
 It’s easy to point at the rapid trajectory of AI deployment across organisations like Amazon, Google and Facebook.
 Tech giants can scale AI because they have millions to spend on research and development, and it’s literally part of their job description to be on the bleeding edge of innovation.
 The way these companies already leverage AI is absolutely something to marvel at, but let’s not kid ourselves that the best way for most businesses to use AI across the organisation is to try to rip and repeat what the tech leaders have done.
 Most don’t have billions to spend, or the best and brightest minds in technology to make it happen.